EndPointCorp/end-point-blog/2015/10/30/perl-dancer-conference-2015-report_30.html.md

 <div class="separator" style="clear: both; text-align: center; float:right"><a href="/blog/2015/10/30/perl-dancer-conference-2015-report_30/image-1-big.jpeg" imageanchor="1" style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" src="/blog/2015/10/30/perl-dancer-conference-2015-report_30/image-1.jpeg"/></a><br/><br/>
 <small>Panorama from the south tower of St. Stephen's cathedral, by this author</small></div>

-Gert presented on *[Social Logins &amp; eCommerce](https://www.perl.dance/talks/9-social-logins-for-e-commerce-sites)*.
+Gert presented on *[Social Logins & eCommerce](https://www.perl.dance/talks/9-social-logins-for-e-commerce-sites)*.
 This built on the earlier OAuth talk by Thomas.
 Here are some of the pros/cons to social login which Gert presented:

 - **Pros - customer:**